BrandonLee24/BrandonLee24.github.io/_posts/2018-08-22-Browns-Projected-53-Man-Roster.md

 E.J.
 Gaines

+Simeon Thomas

-Missed the Cut - Simeon Thomas, Jeremiah McKinnon, Mike Jordan, Denzel Rice, Christian Boutte.
+Missed the Cut - Jeremiah McKinnon, Mike Jordan, Denzel Rice, Christian Boutte.

 <br>

 Despite an injury which will sideline him for 3 weeks, E.J.
 Gaines makes it due to past experience and his proven ability.
-Rookie Simeon Thomas just misses out but is a practice squad canidate with his 6'3 frame.
-Jeremiah McKinnon has impressed this offseason as well could find himself on the practice squad.
-The team truly has 5 corners as Briean Boddy-Calhoun is more then capable to command a spot here but is listed as a saftey for now.
+Rookie Simeon Thomas makes the team with his 6'3 frame.
+Jeremiah McKinnon has impressed this offseason as well and could find himself on the practice squad.
+The team truly has 6 corners as Briean Boddy-Calhoun is more then capable to command a spot here but is listed as a saftey for now.

 <br>